BALTIMORE -- You saw it coming. You felt it happening to the Raiders, noticed things slipping, warning signs everywhere.

 On Sunday, with all focus on covering up their problems in the run defense, the Raiders actually held Ravens tailback Ray Rice to only 35 yards on 13 carries.

-But that only opened up everything else -- Joe Flacco completed 21 of 33 passes for 341 yards and three TDs, and seemed to have his pick of receivers running free on
+But that only opened up everything else -- Joe Flacco completed 21 of 33 passes for 341 yards and three TDs, and seemed to have his pick of receivers running free on every play.

 The Raiders didn't get a pass rush, didn't cover the middle, committed dumb penalties, and let deep receivers break free.
 Other than that, no issues!